 The April 20, 2010, blowout of BP PLC's Macondo well triggered an explosion that killed 11 workers on the Deepwater Horizon drilling rig and spawned the nation's worst offshore oil spill.
 Millions of gallons of oil spewed into the Gulf while the company scrambled for weeks to seal the well.

 Mix was on a team of experts who worked on BP's unsuccessful attempt to stop the gusher using a technique called "top kill."
 He had access to internal data about how much oil was flowing from the blown-out well.

-On May 26, 2010, the day that top kill began, Mix estimated in a text to Sprague that more than 630,000 gallons of oil per day were spilling — three times BP's public estimate of 210,000 gallons daily and a rate far greater than what top kill could handle.
-Mix deleted the string of messages with Sprague in October 2010.
+On May 26, 2010, the day that top kill began, Mix estimated in a text to a supervisor that more than 630,000 gallons of oil per day were spilling — three times BP's public estimate of 210,000 gallons daily and a rate far greater than what top kill could handle.

-In August 2011, Mix also deleted a string of text messages that he exchanged with Arabie.
+In August 2011, Mix also deleted a string of text messages that he exchanged with BP contractor Wilson Arabie.
 Several weeks earlier, federal authorities issued a subpoena to BP for copies of Mix's correspondence.
-The same count that charged Mix with intentionally deleting those messages also says Mix deleted a voicemail from Arabie and a voicemail from Sprague.
+The same count that charges Mix with intentionally deleting those messages also says Mix deleted a voicemail from Arabie and a voicemail from Sprague.

 Galliano, the juror, said he and the other members of the panel were left wondering why Sprague didn't testify.

 "We thought he was one of the key characters," he said.